 Teachers and administrators will receive training on engagement and the role of technology in student engagement.

 Research Cited: NETS-Teachers 5a-5d; ALQTS 3-D-1, 3-D-2; Plan 2020, p.
 23, 29-30, 58, 78-79

 Activity - Global Scholar Activity Type Tier Phase Begin Date Funding Amount & Source Staff Responsible Teachers will use online Global Scholar assessments to measure student proficiency and identify areas of deficiency with the purpose of modifying instruction and lessons.
-Other 11/07/2013 05/30/2014 Teachers, School Administration, Support from Global Scholar
+Other 11/07/2013 05/30/2014 \$0 - No Funding Required Teachers, School Administration, Support from Global Scholar

-A 5% increase of Pre-K, Kindergarten, First, Second, Third, Fourth, Fifth, Sixth, Seventh, Eighth, Ninth, Tenth, Eleventh, Twelfth, Postsecondary, Adult and Ungraded grade Black or African-American, Asian, White, Economically Disadvantaged, Gifted and Talented, Hispanic or Latino, Students with Disabilities, English Learners, Two or More Races, American Indian or Alaska Native and Native Hawaiian or Other Pacific Islander students will demonstrate a proficiency by utilizing authentic learning experiences whereby students incorporate contemporary tools and digital resources to maximize learning in real-world contexts in Career & Technical by 05/02/2014 as measured by lesson plans, classroom observations, and/or student products.
+A 5% increase of All Students will demonstrate a proficiency by utilizing authentic learning experiences whereby students incorporate contemporary tools and digital resources to maximize learning in real-world contexts in Career & Technical by 05/02/2014 as measured by lesson plans, classroom observations, and/or student products.